BritishBambi/ultimate-game-quiz/README.md

 Using JSHint I was able to ensure that there was no warnings with any of my js files.
 I adjusted my files based on the feedback it gave me, which was primarly adding semi-colons.

+Chrome Dev Tools
+During development, I relied heavily on dev tools to make live adjustments to the site.
+This allowed me to make small changes without affecting my code and needing to reverse engineer any mistakes.
+Using dev tools I was also able to view my site across several different resolutions and screen sizes.
+This helped me identify where my site may need to be changed to work correctly.

 ## Bugs

 During the early stages of development I had issues with getting my questions to display.
 They would initially come up as "undefined", so to figure this out I had to do some tinkering.
 I found that my issue was the code trying to display the question from the html element also called "question".
 I changed around the names and tried different orders until it would rewrite the HTML element with the "questions" array.